-OJJDP expects to make awards under this solicitation as grants.
+Category 1.
+OJJDP expects to make awards under Category 1 of this solicitation as grants.
 See the "Administrative, National Policy, and Other Legal Requirements" section of the OJP Grant Application Resource Guide for a brief discussion of important statutes, regulations, and award conditions that apply to many (or in some cases, all) OJP grants.